Isaac Woodard: Federal government's response

 On September 19, 1946, seven months after the incident, NAACP Executive Secretary Walter Francis White met with President Harry S. Truman in the Oval Office to discuss the Woodard case.
 Gardner writes that when Truman "heard this story in the context of the state authorities of South Carolina doing nothing for seven months, he exploded."
 The following day, Truman wrote a letter to Attorney General Tom C. Clark demanding that action be taken to address South Carolina's reluctance to try the case.
 Six days later, on September 26, Truman directed the Justice Department to open an investigation.

 A short investigation followed, and on October 2, Shull and several of his officers were indicted in U.S. District Court in Columbia.
 It was within federal jurisdiction because the beating had occurred at a bus stop on federal property and at the time Woodard was in uniform of the armed services.
 The case was presided over by Judge Julius Waties Waring.

 By all accounts, the trial was a travesty.
 The local U.S. Attorney charged with handling the case failed to interview anyone except the bus driver, a decision that Waring, a civil rights proponent, believed was a gross dereliction of duty.
 Waring later wrote of being disgusted at the way the case was handled at the local level, commenting, "I was shocked by the hypocrisy of my government ...in submitting that disgraceful case".

 The defense did not perform better.
 When the defense attorney began to shout racial epithets at Woodard, Waring stopped him immediately.
-During the trial, the defense attorney stated to the all-white jury that "if you rule against Shull, then let this South Carolina secede again."
-(Due to disfranchisement of blacks in the South, they were also excluded from juries.)
+During the trial, the defense attorney stated to the all-white jury (blacks were excluded from juries due to disfranchisement of blacks in the South) that "if you rule against Shull, then let this South Carolina secede again."
 After Woodard gave his account of the events, Shull firmly denied it.
 He claimed that Woodard had threatened him with a gun and that Shull had used his nightclub in self-defense.
 During this testimony, Shull admitted that he repeatedly struck Woodard in the eyes.

 On November 5, after 30 minutes of deliberation (15, according to at least one news report), the jury found Shull not guilty on all charges, despite his admission that he had blinded Woodard.
 The courtroom broke into applause upon hearing the verdict.
 The failure to convict Shull was perceived as a political failure by the Truman administration.

 Woodard moved north after the trial during the Second Great Migration and lived in the New York City area for the rest of his life.
 He died aged 73 in the Veterans Administration hospital in the Bronx on September 23, 1992.
 He was buried with military honors at the Calverton National Cemetery (Section 15, Site 2180) in Calverton, New York.